 I’ve heard of giving a child a “time-out,” and we’ve even used time-outs in our family.
 (Really, though, when Parker was younger and now with Dylan, a “time-out” doesn’t last longer than 1 minute for each year of the kids age, and one of us always sat with them rather than leave them alone.)
 But this?
-Yet, the AFA would say that — even though our children are cared for, well-fed, un-bruised, and go to sleep in clean rooms and comfortable beds — we can’t possibly be as good as the Boones when it comes to parenting, because we’re gay and they’re heterosexual.
+Yet, the AFA would say that — even though our children are cared for, well-fed, un-bruised, and go to sleep in clean carpet in the rooms and comfortable beds — we can’t possibly be as good as the Boones when it comes to parenting, because we’re gay and they’re heterosexual.

 After all, they can stop beating their son, stop starving him, stop locking him in his room, stop making him sleep in his own urine, and stop rubbing his face in his own feces.
 We don’t do any of those things, but that doesn’t matter.
 If Price and Boone stop doing the above, they will no longer be “abusive parents.”
 On the other hand, the only way we can stop being “abusive” parents is to stop being parents, period.

 Likewise, Cheryl Ann Stuart.
 In the case of her boys, ages 2 and 5, it was the landlord who called police to have them check on the kids’ welfare.